aggfxrret/MachineLearning/README.md

 # MachineLearning
-Machine Learning in Python - Linear Regression
+Machine Learning in Python using Linear Regression

 Made in PyCharm with Sklearn